HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 ex1 = bar 10 20
 ```

-Notice how `foo` and `bar` constructors became tagged unions using the accessor
-pattern.
-This is quite fast and, since this is a direct compilation (i.e., there
+This is quite fast and, since this is a direct compilation (no wrapper or
-isn't a wrapper type nor an interpreter), it allows GHC to employ all its
+interpreters), it allows GHC to heavily optimize your Formality programs.
+Of
-optimizations to your Formality programs.
-Of course, speed will still not be
+course, speed will still not be comparable to hand-written Haskell, but it will
-comparable to hand-written Haskell, but it will not be an issue in most common
+not be an issue in most common uses.
+As we compile more Formality types to
-uses.
-As we compile more Formality types to native Haskell structures, the gap
+native Haskell structures, the gap should get smaller.
+Benchmarks and
-should get smaller.
-Benchmarks and comparisons would be sweet, so, if anyone is
+comparisons would be sweet, thuogh, so, if anyone is wondering how to
-wondering how to collaborate, that is a way!
+collaborate, that is a way!

 Conclusion
 ----------

 Formality is now less JavaScript and more Haskell than ever.
-Sorry for taking
-too long for that move, I know how annoying it was for you that Formality relied
+I wish we have
-on JavaScript so much, but trust me when I say nobody was more annoyed by that
+moved earlier.
+Trust me when I say nobody was more annoyed by JavaScript than
-than myself.
-Now that Formality is written in a strongly typed language, itself,
+myself.
+But now that Formality is written in a strongly typed language (itself),
-it is finally free to grow and add more and more features, something that I was
+it is free to grow larger and featureful, something that we avoided to do,
-always avoiding to do because no sane mind wants to maintain a 100k LOC proof
+because no sane mind wants to maintain a 100k LOC proof language written in
-language written in JavaScript.
-Expect it to grow a lot in the near future!
+JavaScript.
+Expect Formality to evolve faster than ever!

 Now, there is no excuse left.
 Visit our [formal proof
 tutorial](https://github.com/moonad/Formality/blob/master/THEOREMS.md) and start